rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 4.213.4 Distributor statements containing grammatically inseparable place names or dates

-<a name="4.213.4.1">4.213.4.1</a> If the [distribution statement](/DCRMR/ppdm/Distribution-statement/) contains grammatically inseparable statements relating to [place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [date of distribution](/DCRMR/ppdm/Date-of-distribution/), transcribe the information as part of the name of distributor element.
-Supply the [place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [date of distribution](/DCRMR/ppdm/Date-of-distribution/), in square brackets in the appropriate element.
+<a name="4.213.4.1">4.213.4.1</a> If the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) contains grammatically inseparable statements relating to [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), transcribe the information as part of the name of distributor element.
+Supply the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), in square brackets in the appropriate element.

 >Example:
 ><CITE>[Greenfield, Massachusetts] : printed and sold at Greenfield, Massachusetts</CITE>

 ## 4.213.5 Distributor statements containing only addresses, signs, or initials

 <a name="4.213.5.1">4.213.5.1</a> If only the address, sign, or initials of the distributor, appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the name of distributor.
-If the distributor’s name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.5.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.1)).
+If the distributor’s name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.5.1](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.1)).

 >Example:
 ><CITE>to be sold at the signe of the Blacke Beare [by Edward Blount] in Pauls Church-yard</CITE>

 <a name="4.213.5.2">4.213.5.2</a>  If the identification of the distributor is based on a device, supply the name of the distributor in square brackets, even if the device includes the distributor’s initials or spelled-out name.
-Make a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [4.216.5.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.2)).
+Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [4.216.5.2](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.2)).

 ## 4.213.6 Fictitious or incorrect distributor statements

-<a name="4.213.6.1">4.213.6.1</a> If the [distribution statement](/DCRMR/ppdm/Distribution-statement/) is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
-If the actual details are known, or can be reasonably surmised, supply the correction and its basis in a [note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.5.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.3)).
+<a name="4.213.6.1">4.213.6.1</a> If the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory note.
+If the actual details are known, or can be reasonably surmised, supply the correction and its basis in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [4.216.5.3](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.5.3)).

 ## 4.213.7 Two or more names of distributors

-<a name="4.213.7.1">4.213.7.1</a> If the [distribution statement](/DCRMR/ppdm/Distribution-statement/) includes more than one publisher in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
+<a name="4.213.7.1">4.213.7.1</a> If the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) includes more than one publisher in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
 Transcribe them as subsequent statements of publication only when they are not linked by connecting words or phrases.

-<a name="4.213.7.2">4.213.7.2</a> *Optionally,* if it is considered that the names are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, the [distribution statement](/DCRMR/ppdm/Distribution-statement/) may be shortened by omitting all the names after the third.
+<a name="4.213.7.2">4.213.7.2</a> *Optionally,* if it is considered that the names are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) may be shortened by omitting all the names after the third.
 In such cases, use the mark of omission and supply after it in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
 Include the number of omitted publishers (or firms) in the supplied phrase.

 >Example:
 ><CITE>sold by Sherwood & Co. ... ; Hurst ... ; Forrest, … Manchester [and 3 others in 1 other place]</CITE>